-During your visit to Thailand you will undoubtedly get an introduction to Thai cuisine, yes Thai food is usually very spicy but spicy food does have health benefits, here are some of the health benefits of eating spicy food.
+During your visit to Thailand you will undoubtedly get a fiery introduction to Thai cuisine, yes Thai food is usually very spicy, but spicy food does have health benefits, here are some of the health benefits of eating spicy food.

 The benefits of eating spicy food are not restricted to the circulatory system, capsaicin is also said to slow the growth of cancer cells, fight inflammation and bacteria and speed up your metabolism which in turn helps you lose weight.
 Spicy food also boosts your endorphin levels and gives you a feel good factor, helps you to sleep more easily and is thought to reduce the risk of brain and nervous disorders.
 Chilli peppers have high quantities vitamins A and C, red peppers contain high levels of beta caratone.

 Other beneficial spices found in Thai food are ginger and turmeric.
 The health benefits of eating ginger are relief of arthritis pain, ginger is also a proven remedy for motion sickness and nausea, it has anti inflammatory properties and has even been used as an aphrodisiac.
 Turmeric too has anti inflammatory qualities, plus anti bacterial and painkilling properties.

 How hot are Thai chillies

 The most commonly used chilli pepper in Thailand is the Prig kee nu, also known as the ( mouse dropping pepper ) which scores more than 70,000 Scoville heat units, at the bottom of the scale is the bell pepper at 0 SHU, jalapeno peppers are between 3 – 8,000 SHU, the hottest is the naga jokolia from India which is 1000,000 SHU.